watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/ICD_Elasticsearch_install_and_setup.md

       "index": "wa-docs"
     },
     "dest": {
-      "index": "search-wa-docs",
+      "index": "search_wa-docs",
-      "pipeline": "elser-v1-test"
+      "pipeline": "elser-v2-test"
     }
   }'
   ```
 * `wa-docs` is the index you created when uploading the example file to Elasticsearch cluster.
-It contains the text data
+It contains the text data.
-* `search_wa-docs` is the search index that has ELSER output field
+* `search_wa-docs` is the search index that has ELSER output field.
-* `elser-v1-test` is the ingest pipeline with an inference processor using ELSER model
+* `elser-v2-test` is the ingest pipeline with an inference processor using ELSER v2 model.
 ### Semantic search by using the text_expansion query
 To perform semantic search, use the `text_expansion` query, and provide the query text and the ELSER model ID.
 The example below uses the query text "How to set up custom extension?", the `ml.tokens` field contains